zaphosting/docs/en/dedicated_linux_ubuntu.md

 sidebar_label: Install Ubuntu
 ---

-> In this example, the installation of Ubuntu 21.04 is performed

-> It can take some time until the iso was started completly

-## 📋 Preparations
+## Preparations

 In your ZAP interface, select the desired ISO of Ubuntu and let the server boot with the ISO until it is in the setup process.

-> Navigation in the setup process is done with TAB, Space and Enter.
+Navigation in the setup process is done with TAB, Space and Enter.

 > TAB = switch between items, Space = highlight, Enter = confirm

 ***

-## 💻 Installation of the operating system
+## Installation of the operating system
 When the ISO is successfully loaded, the server is in the setup process.

 ![](https://screensaver01.zap-hosting.com/index.php/s/yrHMNzstM23XZH6/preview)